Kuehne + Nagel: Transition to a Swiss holding co., and expansion: 1950s – 1990s

 In the mid-1960s, a third-generation member of the Kühne family, Klaus-Michael Kühne joined his father Alfred Kühne as a junior partner, having completed an apprenticeship in banking.
-In 1966, at the age of 30, he joined the management team as executive chairman; and spearheaded KN's future expansion, particularly its European and the Far Eastern operations.
+In 1966, at the age of 30, he joined the management team as executive chairman and spearheaded Kuehne + Nagel's future expansion, particularly its European and the Far Eastern operations.

-In 1981, Alfred Kühne died; and in July the same year, due to the losses sustained by the Kühne family in attempting to expand its shipping fleet, a 50% stake in KN was sold to the British conglomerate Lonrho Plc for 90 million DM.
+In 1981, Alfred Kühne died.
+In July the same year, due to the losses sustained by the Kühne family in attempting to expand its shipping fleet, a 50% stake in Kuehne + Nagel was sold to the British conglomerate Lonrho Plc for 90 million DM.
 Following the purchase, Klaus-Michael Kühne and Lonrho's head, Roland "Tiny" Rowland acted as joint chief executives of the combined organisation.
-KN further expanded with its acquisition of freight companies: Domenichelli SpA (Italy), Van Vliet BV (Netherlands), Hollis Transport Group Ltd. (UK), Transportes Tres (Spain), and other acquisitions in Denmark, Norway, and Sweden.
+Kuehne + Nagel further expanded with its acquisition of freight companies: Domenichelli SpA (Italy), Van Vliet BV (Netherlands), Hollis Transport Group Ltd. (UK), Transportes Tres (Spain), and other acquisitions in Denmark, Norway, and Sweden.

-Further expansion: 1990s - present
+Further expansion: 1990s – 2000

-The 1990 German reunification was an important event for many German companies, including KN; and provided them the necessary impetus to expand further.
-After the reunification, KN integrated its network in the former German Democratic Republic, and consolidated its operations.
-In 1992, it bought back Lonrho plc's 50% stake in the company; and went public in May 1994.
+The 1990 German reunification was an important event for many German companies, including Kuehne + Nagel, and provided them the necessary impetus to expand further.
+After the reunification, Kuehne + Nagel integrated its network in the former German Democratic Republic, and consolidated its operations.
+In 1992, it bought back Lonrho plc's 50% stake in the company, and went public in May 1994.
 It was listed on the Zurich and Frankfurt exchanges, which provided a platform for further exchange-based acquisitions.
-The same year, KN established a Russian subsidiary; and pushed ahead into Norway, Sweden, and Denmark.
+The same year, Kuehne + a Russian subsidiary, and pushed ahead into Norway, Sweden, and Denmark.

-In the mid 1990s, strategic focus given to expand the lucrative logistics-related contracts / operations paid off - one being with DuPont in which KN would operate the chemical giant's leveraged distribution activities in Europe, the Middle East, and Africa.
+In the mid 1990s, strategic focus given to expand the lucrative logistics-related contracts / operations paid off – one being with DuPont in which Kuehne + Nagel would operate the chemical giant's leveraged distribution activities in Europe, the Middle East, and Africa.
 In July 1999, Kühne handed over the post of CEO to Klaus Herms, and continued as the executive chairman and president of the board.